-In implementing this digital inclusion activity, SCCHA will waive HUD inspection requirements outlined in PHI2011-45.
-HUD inspection requirements are too onerous on residents and SCCHA to comply and track when the support provided does not relate to the rental unit.
-Removing barriers such as inspections will encourage residents to seek the much-needed support provided by this activity.
+In implementing this digital inclusion activity, SCCHA will waive HUD inspection requirements outlined in PIH Notice 2011-45.
+HUD inspection requirements place an undue burden on residents and SCCHA to comply and track, when the support provided through this activity does not relate to the rental unit.
+Waiving these requirements will encourage residents to seek the much-needed support provided by this activity.

-This activity supports the statutory objective of promoting participants' economic selfsufficiency.
+This activity supports the statutory objective of promoting participants' economic self-sufficiency.

-SCCHA anticipates implementing this activity in fiscal year 2024.
+SCCHA anticipates implementing this activity in FY2024.